onyx-and-iris/vban-cmd-python/README.md

 ## `Use`

-Simplest use case, use a context manager to request a VbanCmdvban_cmd class of a kind.
+Simplest use case, use a context manager to request a VbanCmd class of a kind.

 Login and logout are handled for you in this scenario.